nimisaya/workshop-planner/README.md

 ### Future features:
 - Re-order tasks in a workshop plan
 - Automatically calculate the total duration of a workshop based on the duration of its tasks
-- Count down timer to help you keep track of your workshop in action
+- Countdown timer to help you keep track of your workshop in action
-- Responsive design
+- Responsive design and darkmode

 [View full list of current and future features on trello.](https://trello.com/invite/b/0HBsn2Tl/bfe64da0ba313fa531003da977d0b31c/workshop-planner)